rachmorse/cognitive-reserve-brain-maintenance/README.md

 This section includes several scripts used to conduct this study:

-- `data_cleaning.Rmd`: Cleans and merges data from the Lifebrain cohorts, removes outliers.
-- `calculating_annual_change.Rmd`: Calculates adjusted hippocampal volume, average functional connectivity, and annual change variables.
-Also, takes the residuals of GAMs with hippocampal and memory change and age.
 - `crbm_measures.py`: Creates the CR and BM measures and visualizes the CR moderation effect.
 - `analysis_and_results.Rmd`: Contains primary and supplementary analyses from the study.
 - `sensitivity_analyses.py`: Generates CR and BM measure variations (options: for BM change scaling method, distance calculation method, distance weighting, from theoretical to empirial method; for CR change k, θ).
 Compares the variations to original measures and plots each variation.